BJP has a history of political miscalculations and troubled alliance partners

 And the intervention from the Supreme Court ensured that the BJP government at the Centre was no longer in the position to keep Delhi under continued President’s rule which was imposed in Delhi in February 2014 following Arvind Kejriwal’s decision to resign after he failed to table Jan Lok Pal bill in Delhi Vidhan Sabha.
 Following the Supreme Court’s intervention, Najib Jung, the then Lieutenant Governor of Delhi recommended for dissolution of Delhi assembly in November 2014 and fresh elections were called.

-In Uttarakhand, the party misjudged the scope of judicial intervention that will follow its bid to topple the Harish Rawat led Congress government in the state in 2016.
-Though the BJP was able to ensure that 9 Congress MLAs withdrew their support from the Harish Rawat’s government turning the government into a minority.
-It also imposed the President’s rule in the state but the imposition of the President’s rule in the state under article 356 of the Indian Constitution was quashed by the Uttarakhand High Court.
+In Uttarakhand, the party misjudged the scope of judicial intervention that will follow its bid to topple the Harish Rawat-led Congress government in the state in 2016.
+Though the BJP was able to ensure that 9 Congress MLAs withdrew their support from the Harish Rawat government turning it into a minority.
+It also imposed the President’s rule in the state under article 356 of the Indian Constitution, a move eventually quashed by the Uttarakhand High Court.

 Later the matter reached the Supreme Court which directed a floor test in the assembly but did not allow the rebel Congress MLAs, who were disqualified by the speaker, to participate in the division of votes.
 The situation turned to the advantage of Harish Rawat who was able to save his government and completed his term.